 - Create high-quality, relevant content that your audience loves and shares

-- Network with influencers in your space for backlinks and improving brand association
+- Network with influencers in your space for backlinks and improve brand association

 - Optimize your website for speed and performance to improve user experience

-These are just a few methods covered in this post which will help you build an authoritative online business.
+These are just a few methods this post covers to help you build an authoritative online business.

 Producing more content takes time, energy, and even money.
-But, you can improve your rankings without writing more posts, by updating your old content.
+But you can improve your rankings by updating your old content without writing more posts.

-In time, your content becomes less fresh, by updating your content you improve your freshness score and can see a jump in traffic.
+In time, your content becomes less relevant, and by updating it, you improve your freshness score and can see a jump in traffic.

 Here’s a handful of reasons/methods for updating your old content: